Nashville's Career Readiness Partnership

 We bridge the gap between skilled workers and companies with open positions by:

 We connected with the Nashville Organized for Action and Hope and other Community Based Organizations to make them aware of potential skills training and career opportunities for residents.
 These organizations recruit Nashville residents to participate in skills training and get a connection with local employers who are hiring.

 Employers are invited to engage with Training Providers and attend graduations where they have access to interested candidates.

 Nashville Career Advancement Center is a Metro Agency operating in partnership with employers, community agencies, training providers, and Nashville’s job seekers to connect through the Nashville Career Readiness Partnership.
 We are a central point of contact for employers looking to fill open positions.

 Community engagement and support is critical to ensure that citizens, neighborhoods, and districts in Davidson County have access and the opportunity to connect with the Partnership.
-Our partnership benefits from the relationships leveraged through our Nashville Workforce Network.
-This network has over 300 members including nonprofits, government entities, education providers and employers connected as members.
 Companies interested in leveraging this network to recruit construction, hospitality and healthcare candidates should call us at 615-862-8890.